vanessaycui/budget-app/README.md

 * Exporting your entries
 * Creating a mobile-friendly version (web or app)

-For more details, please take a look at my trello board above.
+For more details on next steps, please take a look at my trello board linked above!

 <hr>